drg-bot/jclouds-site/reference/report-a-bug.md

 title: Report a Bug
 ---

 If you run into a bug while using jclouds, we encourage you to report it.
-To help you please collect as much of the following information as possible.
+To help us help you, please collect as much of the following information as possible.
 If you can't get everything, that's okay.
 Send what you can.

-Bugs can be reported in [JIRA](https://issues.apache.org/jira/browse/JCLOUDS) or the [jclouds user mailing list](/documentation/community).
+Bugs can be reported in [JIRA](https://issues.apache.org/jira/browse/JCLOUDS) or the [jclouds user mailing list](/community/).

 1. [jclouds Version](#jclouds-version)
 1. [Cloud and API Version](#cloud-version)